Boiler Tube Manufacturer & Supplier in Europe

 • Step 4 : Sizing and Reduction

-After the hollow billet has been pierced, it is passed through various sizing and reducing mills to achieve the precise outer diameter and wall thickness required for the boiler tube.
+After the hollow billet has been pierced, it is passed through various sizing and reducing mills to achieve the precise outer diameter and wall thickness required for the Boiler Tube.
 The tube is rolled and stretched to the desired dimensions, with precision control to ensure that the final product meets the required specifications.
-This process is critical to ensure that the boiler tube can withstand the harsh conditions within the boiler and operate efficiently.
+This process is critical to ensure that the Boiler Tube can withstand the harsh conditions within the boiler and operate efficiently.

 • Step 5 : Heat Treatment